 When I created Aroma Restoratives the ethos behind the business was treatment for busy, urban bodies.
 Having worked in the corporate world for almost 20 years I know first hand the stress that we can encounter in the workplace, and in our personal life.
 I think it is important for a therapist to understand those pressures, in order to treat the client in the best possible way.

-It’s also important to me for another reason, I’m currently experiencing high levels of stress and anxiety myself.
+It’s also important to me for another reason, I’ve experienced high levels of stress and anxiety myself and have only recently started to turn a corner with it.
 I’ve always lived my life at a fast pace and have life experiences fuelled on adrenaline and risk.
 My motto of thriving under pressure worked for a time but it doesn’t last forever.
-When I left my successful city job with a good salary, bonus scheme, private healthcare and company car to start my own business I knew it would be tough but I had no idea how tough and how much it would impact my mental health.
-Once the initial adrenaline wore off the pressure to succeed and huge financial strains is something that constantly plays on my mind.
-I often feel the rising panic when a bill arrives or how I react to a situation.
-My anxiety affects my energy levels, how I go about tasks and my ability to think objectively.
-My brain never switches off which effects my sleep, which creates a vicious cycle of tiredness and increased anxiety.
-I know it won’t last forever but it’s very real now.
-I find giving a massage one of the best treatments for me as I am concentrating enough on what I am doing to not think too deeply, but not concentrating enough that the mind can’t wander.
+When I left my successful city job with a good salary, bonus scheme, private healthcare and company car to start my own business I knew it would be tough but I had no idea how tough, and how much it would impact my mental health.
+Once the initial adrenaline wore off the pressure to succeed and huge financial strains was something that constantly played on my mind.
+I often felt the rising panic when a bill arrived or how I reacted to a situation.
+My anxiety affected my energy levels, how I went about tasks and my ability to think objectively.
+My brain never switched off which effected my sleep, which created a vicious cycle of tiredness and increased anxiety.
+It didn’t last forever but it was very real for a sustained period of time.
+Personally, I find giving a massage one of the best treatments for myself, as I am concentrating enough on what I am doing to not think too deeply, but not concentrating enough that the mind can’t wander.
 If a therapist finds it relaxing, imagine what it can do for the client!

 Is massage a miracle cure for mental health problems?
 Absolutely not.
 BUT it should be viewed as a treatment, rather than a luxury.
 Don’t feel guilty about spending money on a treatment that can help relieve symptoms, it benefits everybody in the long run, especially if you can enjoy time with friends and family more equipped to deal with life.